paperbenni/paperbenni.github.io/content/posts/gpt5mini.md

 If it is, then I'm worried.
 GPT-5 is better than 4.1, but even that is debatable.
 But GPT-5-mini as a replacement for it seems odd.
-GPT-5 is cheaper to run than 4.1 is.
-It seems the logical sucessor to 4.1 This doesn't feel like progress.
+GPT-4o is cheaper to run than 4.1 is.
+It seems the logical successor to 4.1 This doesn't feel like progress.
-Real progress isn't a new product offering the same quality at the same price, with the the option to pay exorbitant sums of money for a slightly better experience.
+Real progress isn't a new product offering the same quality at the same price, with the option to pay exorbitant sums of money for a slightly better experience.
-We know GPT-5
+We know GPT-4o